 Press the + New Site button in the middle and you’ll be taken to this menu:

 As you can see, you’ll already be able to pre-install plugins in your test site, such as those displayed in the image above.
 You can also choose from categories, such as Security, SEO, Forms, and so on.
-Once you’re done browsing and selecting plugins, click the + Create Site button on the lower right.
+Once you’re done browsing and selecting plugins, you need to select the suitable managed hosting site plan.

 You will then get this notification: